Religious Instruction and Prayer Services

 - Reconciliation services

-- First Communion preparation – Second graders are prepared for the Sacrament of First Holy Communion through second grade curriculum as well as the parish Faith Formation Program.
+- First Communion preparation – Second graders are prepared for the Sacrament of First Holy Communion through the second-grade curriculum as well as the parish Faith Formation Program

 - Students in the seventh grade are prepared for the Sacrament of Confirmation.